AntonisAdams2003/Edge-plasma-and-particle-exhaust-system-modeling-of-Stellarators-and-Tokamaks/README.md

 ### 📄 `Post_Processing.py`
-Integrates the two core modules above and provides a parametric post-processing script that solves the problem from the upstream SOL to the subdivertor, for Tokamaks and Stellarators.
-Finally, it compares the resulting predictions with the experimental measurements [3].
+Integrates the two core modules above and provides a parametric post-processing script that solves the problem from the upstream SOL to the subdivertor for Tokamaks and Stellarators.
+Finally, it compares the resulting predictions against experimental measurements [3].

 *   **Inputs**: Choose the desired Divertor-Subdivertor model